 There are different breathing exercises that can energize you:

 - Put the tip of your tongue against the ridge behind your upper teeth.
 Exhale completely through your mouth, making a whoosh sound.
 Then inhale deeply through your nose for a count of four, hold your breath for a count of seven, and exhale through your mouth for a count of eight.
 Repeat four times.

 - With your mouth closed, breathe in deeply through your nose.
 Then, exhale with an open mouth, making a “hah” sound – similar to hissing.
 Repeat 5-10 times

 - Sit comfortably.
-Take 30 power breaths, short but strong breaths as when blowing up a balloon.
+Take 30 power breaths, short but strong breaths when blowing up a balloon.
 After, draw in your breath once more fully, but without effort.
 Then, let the breath out.
 Hold until you feel moderate discomfort.
 Take a deep breath to close the exercise.

 - Sit comfortably with your chin slightly lowered.
-Open your mouth, extend your tongue out slightly.
+Open your mouth and extend your tongue out slightly.
 Curl the sides of your tongue so it looks like straw.
 Breathe in slowly through the mouth and over the tongue, feeling the coolness of your breath as you do this.
 Hold your breath for a moment, then exhale slowly through the nostrils.
 Repeat 5-10 times.